UWB-ACM/CTCI/2020-01-Winter/7_mock_interviews/README.md

 The problem sets will be given in the following format:

-TODO :bug: is this still the case?

-* One skills check question
 * One behavioral interview question
 * One technical interview question